Vedgge/ejam-challenge/README.md

 # Clarifion Air Ionizer Upsell Page

-This project is a web page that recreates a UI/UX design created in [Figma](https://www.figma.com/file/gHf56mhtFr0lXky0poofoQ/ejam---Clarifion-Upsell-[-Client-V-]-(Copy)?type=design&node-id=0-1&mode=design&t=uOnD1Kyo4FjJst1o-0) for the Clarifion Air Ionizer product.
+This project is a web page that recreates a UI/UX design created in Figma for the Clarifion Air Ionizer product.
 The goal is to create a pixel-perfect implementation of the design, following the provided instructions.

 ## Table of Contents